dcorns/burgers/README.md

 # Burger
-My version of the burger app used on the Udemy react course
+My version of the burger app used on the Udemy react course by Maximilian Schwarzmüller